BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/error_analysis.md

 ##### Analyze validation results in case of error

-During the validation of the XInvoice file, it can of course also happen that an XInvoice is classified as non-compliant.
+During the validation of the XRechnung file, it can of course also happen that an XRechnung is classified as non-compliant.
 This happens when important information is missing from the invoice.
 For example, validation will fail even if the customer's city is not specified.
 To simulate a case where validation fails, we modify the above procedure to "forget" to specify a routing ID.
 To do this, we again open the **Communication Matrix** for our example calculation **103003**, and remove the value for the **route ID.** column in our entry.

 ![](/images/connectornav/data_exchange/xr_valid1.png)

-Now we press **OK** and click the **PDF** button again to create an XInvoice file.
+Now we press **OK** and click the **PDF** button again to create an XRechnung file.

 ![](/images/connectornav/data_exchange/xr_valid2.png)